 The system compiles quality planning and quality improvement activities together.
 It defines standards and can include training programs, documentation, and feedback from workers.
 Every part of a QMS contributes to maintenance or improvements to ensure the final product meets specifications.

-Hearing out crew members and QC Personnel’s concerns or questions allows you the opportunity to prevent issues from occurring.
+Hearing out crew members’ and QC Personnel’s concerns or questions allows you the opportunity to prevent issues from occurring.

 Whether it be through incorporating their feedback of the process into production standards or giving them additional information, you are only increasing the quality of a product.

 It is also essential to keep a focus on the client or consumer.
-Even if a product meets the specification, it doesn’t mean the design doesn’t need improvements.
+Even if a product meets the specifications, it doesn’t mean the design doesn’t need improvements.
 Their real-world experiences and use of the product are a great way to identify any design flaws.
 You can use this information to make necessary adjustments to the product design or the materials it relies on for construction.

-For more, contact Path Light Pro.
+For more information about QA and QC, contact Path Light Pro.